所有页面

 Input Settings

-Displays estimated token consumption for input text in the input box (reference only, not actual context tokens).
+Displays the estimated token count consumed by the input text in the input box (not the actual context token consumption, for reference only).

 Paste Long Text as File:

-When disabled, only renders model responses, not sent messages.
+When disabled, only model replies are rendered, not sent messages.

 Target Language:

-Sets target language for both translation button and triple-space translation.
+Sets the target language for the input box translation button and the triple space translation feature.

 Assistant Settings

-In the assistant interface, select the assistant name → choose corresponding settings in the right-click menu
+In the assistant interface, select the assistant name you want to set → select the corresponding setting in the right-click menu.

 Edit Assistant